mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 * Make your robot to read Tweets from a certain Twitter user whenever that user post a tweet, e.g., using [a Twitter API](https://developer.twitter.com/en/docs/tweets/filter-realtime/overview)?
 * Make your robot alert you whenever a [stock's price goes below or above a certain threshold](https://www.youtube.com/watch?v=uS1KcjkWdoU)?

+Please let me know if something isn’t clear, and I’d be happy to chat about your concerns.
+Thank you for reading!

 ## Miscellaneous

 * Fun fact: [many social robots today use a screen as a face](https://spectrum.ieee.org/automaton/robotics/humanoids/what-people-see-in-157-robot-faces).
 * Check out [RxJS Marbles](http://rxmarbles.com/#mergeMap) for visualizing stream operators with marble diagrams, e.g., [interval](http://rxmarbles.com/#interval) (periodic in xstream), [map](http://rxmarbles.com/#map), [filter](http://rxmarbles.com/#filter), [mapTo](http://rxmarbles.com/#mapTo), and [merge](http://rxmarbles.com/#merge).
+* If you are a [ROS](http://www.ros.org/) user, check out my [experimental Cycle.js driver](https://github.com/mjyc/cycle-ros-example) for communicating with ROS using [roslibjs](https://github.com/RobotWebTools/roslibjs).
 * Help me improve [cycle-robot-drivers](./) library by participating in [this brief survey](https://goo.gl/forms/rdnvgk8rWrUmbtrt1)!

+_My name is Mike Chung.
+I'm a [graduate student](https://homes.cs.washington.edu/~mjyc/) interested in the field of human-robot interaction and machine learning.
+You can reach me on [Twitter](https://twitter.com/mjyc_) and on [GitHub](https://github.com/mjyc)._